AT&T Troubleshooting Guide

 Is AT&T having an outage?

-How do I fix my AT&T TV or internet service?
+How do I fix my AT&T internet service?

-Restarting your AT&T TV and internet devices is usually the quickest way to restore service to its proper functionality.
-Performing regular updates will also help keep your TV and internet service running smoothly.
+Restarting your AT&T internet devices is usually the quickest way to restore service to its proper functionality.
+Performing regular updates will also help keep your internet service running smoothly.